patrickbryant1/EvoBind/README.md

 Receptor in green and peptide in blue.

-# LICENSE
-EvoBind2 is based on AlphaFold2, which is available under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).  \
-The AlphaFold2 parameters are made available under the terms of the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode) and have not been modified. \
-The design protocol EvoBind2 is made available under the terms of the [CC BY-NC 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/).
-\
-**You may not use these files except in compliance with the licenses.**

 # If you like EvoBind - please star the repo!

 # Table of Contents